HelloFresh Celebrates World Oceans Day With Monterey Bay Aquarium Seafood Watch June 8, 2018

 By joining forces with Monterey Bay Aquarium Seafood Watch®, we pledge to identify and communicate source information on all product listings and provide accurate Seafood Watch information to all customers.
 We strive to only source ocean-friendly seafood rated Best Choice, Good Alternative, or Eco-certified by trusted, independent programs, such as BAP, ASC, and MSC.
 Additionally, we partner with FIPs that help advance fisheries towards sustainable operations.

 - Best Choice: Caught or farmed in ways that cause little harm to habitats or other wildlife

 - Good Alternative: Still recommended, but with some room for improvement

-- Eco-Certified: Seafood that meets Seafood Watch’s stringent standards.
+- Eco-Certified: Seafood that meets Seafood Watch’s stringent standards for sustainability and traceability.
 The only difference?
-It’s set by external, independent fisheries or aquaculture operations.
+It’s set by external organizations, independent fisheries, or aquaculture operations.

 But wait – it gets better!
 HelloFresh will also work with Seafood Watch to ensure the seafood supply chain is fully traceable and socially responsible.

 By collaborating with Seafood Watch, HelloFresh promotes its awareness about growing public concern with how our seafood choices affect the world’s fish populations and the impact of seafood production on ocean health.
 Because while it may seem like there are “plenty of fish in the sea,” that’s not actually the case.
 90% of the world’s fisheries are fully exploited, over-exploited, or completely collapsed due to overfishing, lack of effective management, and our own consumption habits.
 In fact, over the past decade, Atlantic populations of halibut and yellowtail flounder reached an all-time low.
 And cod?
 Completely collapsed since the early 1900s.